Skip to main content

 Authentication

 The Admin CLI requires authentication to access the Prism Admin API.
-We use OIDC (OpenID Connect) with the device code flow for command-line SSO authentication.
+It uses OIDC (OpenID Connect) with the authorization code flow for command-line SSO authentication.
+Device code flow is deprecated due to Dex v2.37.0 compatibility issues.

 Login Command